-In our Ask a Doc series, we sit down with physicians and other clinical experts across our networks, including at Allegheny Health Network (AHN), for a chat on an important health topic.
+In our Ask a Doc series, we sit down with physicians and other clinical experts, including those at Allegheny Health Network (AHN), for a chat on an important health topic.
 In this edition, we’re talking with Dr. Amit Thosani about the risks, causes and treatments for atrial fibrillation.

 Atrial fibrillation, sometimes called AF or AFib, is an irregular heart rhythm from the top chambers of the heart.
 People experiencing AF at least 2.7 million Americans according to the Centers for Disease Control and Prevention often describe it as a fluttering or quivering sensation in the chest.
 Most cases are diagnosed after age 65, and women tend to be diagnosed between five and eight years later than men (closer to age 70).

 Dr. Amit Thosani (AT): Patients experience AF differently; they may have palpitations, heart racing, shortness of breath, fatigue or a general sense of being unwell.
 Patients may have some combination of multiple symptoms.
 There is also a subset of patients who don’t have symptoms, so they may not know they have AF.

 If you’re experiencing symptoms like these, you’ll want to see your doctor so he or she can help you figure out what’s going on.

 AC: Why is AF so concerning?
 What can happen as a result of that fluttering feeling?

 AT: There are two main risks related to AF.
 First and most importantly, AF increases the risk of stroke, which is our biggest concern.
 Secondly, symptoms caused by AF can reduce a patient’s quality of life.